ipurohit1/AI-Pacman-Projects/README.md

 This repo contains UC Berkeley's AI Pacman projects.
 These projects rely on various artificial intelligence algorithms and concepts which are then applied to Pacman including Q Learning, Markov Models, Graph Search, Adversarial Search, and Heuristics.

-For all of the projects, there is an autograder.py file that Project 1: This project involves using graph search algorithms (BFS, DFS, A*...) and cost/heuristic functions to navigate the Pacman maze.
+For all of the projects, there is an autograder.py file that runs tests and evaluates the implementation of each algorithm/question.

+Project 1: This project involves using graph search algorithms (BFS, DFS, A*...) and cost/heuristic functions to navigate the Pacman maze.
 The implementation is found in the search.py and searchAgents.py files.